galaxyproject/galaxy-hub/content/news/2024-09-05-GalaxyInResearch_Lin2024/index.md

 ## **Key Findings**

-* The chloroplast genomes of *E. elliptica* and “YN-1” have 127 genes, including an extra psbK gene, compared to other loquats.
+* Compared to other loquats, the chloroplast genomes of *E. elliptica* and “YN-1” have 127 genes, including an extra psbK gene.

 * Specific regions such as trnF-GAA-ndhJ and petG-trnP-UGG showed high variability.